Llanz-dev/SocialVote/README.md

 ![profile](screenshots/profile.png?raw=true)
 #### Just click the specific field on each below at where you wanna edit.
 ![edit](screenshots/edit.png?raw=true)
-#### Select one vote among three option.
-From this example, the user choose the middle option (Modern Warfare).
+#### Select one vote among three options.
+From this example, the user chooses the middle option (Modern Warfare).
 Remember you can only vote once.
 ![vote](screenshots/vote.png?raw=true)
 #### It will increment the chosen vote.
-Your username will show on voted area if you already vote.
+Your username will show on the voted area if you already voted.
 ![result](screenshots/result.png?raw=true)

 ## Acknowledgements